kestra-io/docs/content/blogs/data-orchestration-beyond-analytics.md

 ### The Future of Data Orchestration Beyond Analytics

 When your orchestration requirements move past analytics and into real-time business operations, Kestra gives you a simpler, more flexible, and unified solution.
-Whether it’s managing data pipelines or automating critical workflows, Kestra helps you scale operations, connect systems, and keep things maintainable — without having to write and rewrite complex DAGs.
-From booking platforms to logistics systems and complex infrastructure, Kestra grows with your business needs.
+Whether it’s managing data pipelines or automating critical workflows, Kestra helps you scale operations, connect systems, and keep things maintainable — without having to tediously write and rewrite complex DAGs.

 **TL;DR: If you’re looking for more than just a data pipeline orchestrator, it’s time to consider [Kestra](https://github.com/kestra-io/kestra).**